Skip to main content

 The package also includes improvements to reduce the emissions, which together with the exceptionally low fuel burn of the engine, is future proofing the Trent 1000 XE for a more sustainable world.

-This new HPTB package will be complemented by a further package of hot-section enhancements which have already completed development testing and planned for availability in 2026.
-The combined result of all these durability enhancements is the Trent 1000 XE delivering a time on wing for our customers that is three times that of the Trent 1000 TEN they have been operating to date.
+The combined result of all these durability enhancements is the Trent 1000 XE delivering a time on wing for our customers that is up to three times that of the Trent 1000 TEN they have been operating to date.

 Already proven to deliver

-This same new blade design is already in service on the Trent 7000 and after over three years of operation their condition is surpassing our original expectation and proven to near tripling time on wing in service for some customers.
+This same new blade design is already in service on the Trent 7000 and after over three years of operation their condition is surpassing our original expectation and proven to near triple time on wing in service for some customers.
 This real-life service experience gives us and our customers high confidence that we will realise similar benefits in time on wing improvements with the Trent 1000 XE.
-Our industrial plan is in place with new parts available, and so we are excited to have this transformational package available not only for new 787 Dreamliner customers but also for incorporation in service to enable existing Trent 1000 TEN customers to upgrade to the Trent 1000 XE.
+We are excited to have these transformational product improvements available not only for new 787 Dreamliner customers but also for incorporation in service to enable existing Trent 1000 TEN customers to upgrade to the Trent 1000 XE.

 Rapid incorporation and upgrade

-Our focus now turns to enabling the rapid incorporation of this Durability Enhancement package through the fleet.
-We are upgrading all Trent 1000 TEN engines to the Trent 1000 XE so that our customers can start to realise the benefits within their operation as soon as possible.
+Following certification of the Phase 1 package in June 2025 our focus has been on enabling the rapid incorporation of this Durability Enhancement package through the fleet.
+We are on track to complete this by the end of 2027.
+We are upgrading all Trent 1000 TEN engines to the Trent 1000 XE such that our customers can start to realise the benefits within their operation.
 To this end we have been investing in our MRO capacity to achieve both near term tactical and longer-term strategic goals.
+The Phase 2 improvements will be fitted when engines reach their earliest scheduled shop visit.

 We have brought online additional new MRO capacity at three separate locations in the UK, Germany and Singapore.
 These facilities have been commissioned to perform Trent 1000 repair and overhaul and more specifically to support the rapid upgrade of the Trent 1000 TEN to the Trent 1000 XE.
 All three of these facilities are already spooling up having reworked and despatched their first Trent 1000 engines.